 This course is delivered through theory lessons, practical work, group seminars and internal and external professional development (industry/work placement).
 You will also have individual tutorials with your Course Manager on a regular basis in order to monitor and track your progress.

-4 GCSEs at grade 3 or above including maths, English and science plus one other.
-At interview we will require evidence of your interest and passion for agriculture and in developing a career working with them.
+Four GCSEs at grade 3 or above including maths, English and science plus one other.
+At interview, we will require evidence of your interest and passion for agriculture and in developing a career working within the sector.

 This course can lead to employment within agriculture e.g. contracting, milking, calf rearing, shepherding, shearing.

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as L3 Diploma’s in: Agriculture, Animal Management, Equine.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 3 Diplomas in Agriculture, Animal Management and Equine Studies.